vitanv/LeetCode/0427-construct-quad-tree/README.md

 <p><strong>Quad-Tree format:</strong></p>

-<p>The output represents the serialized format of a Quad-Tree using level order traversal, where <code>null</code> signifies a path terminator where no node exists below.</p>
+<p>You don't need to read this section for solving the problem.
+This is only if you want to understand the output format here.
+The output represents the serialized format of a Quad-Tree using level order traversal, where <code>null</code> signifies a path terminator where no node exists below.</p>

 <p>It is very similar to the serialization of the binary tree.
 The only difference is that the node is represented as a list <code>[isLeaf, val]</code>.</p>